On-Page Optimization: The Complete Checklist 2026

 | Search intent | Often local/transactional | Often informational/commercial |

-For Austrian businesses, mobile optimization is particularly important: over 65% of all Google searches in Austria come from mobile devices.
+Mobile optimization is particularly important for Austrian companies: Over 65% of all Google searches in Austria come from mobile devices.

 Here is our complete on-page SEO checklist -- 30 points you should check off for every important page on your website.